arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_list_vertex_http_examples.md

 @RESTRETURNCODE{200}
 Is returned if the collections could be listed.

+@RESTREPLYBODY{error,boolean,required,}
+Flag if there was an error (true) or not (false)
+It is false in this response.

+@RESTREPLYBODY{code,integer,required,}
+The response code.

+@RESTREPLYBODY{collections,array,required,graph_vertex_collection_list}
+The list of all vertex collections within this graph.
+Includes collections in edgeDefinitions as well as orphans.

+@RESTSTRUCT{collection,graph_vertex_collection_list,string,optional,}
+Name of one vertex collection.

 @RESTRETURNCODE{404}
 Returned if no graph with this name could be found.

+@RESTREPLYBODY{error,boolean,required,}
+Flag if there was an error (true) or not (false)
+It is true in this response.

+@RESTREPLYBODY{code,integer,required,}
+The response code.

+@RESTREPLYBODY{errorNum,integer,required,}
+ArangoDB error number for the error that occured.

+@RESTREPLYBODY{errorMessage,string,required,}
+A message created for this error.

 @EXAMPLES